 Tip # 3: Plan for M/WBE requirements in advance

 All NYS tourism grants require spending a percentage of the project with a NYS certified minority or woman-owned business.
 There are many fantastic M/WBE businesses throughout the State (Break The Ice Media is a certified woman-owned business).
-Consult the New York Contract System online directory to help you find an certified business in the service area or industry you are looking for.
+Consult the New York Contract System online directory to find a certified business in the service area you need.
 The biggest mistake I see grantees make is not planning for the M/WBE requirement in advance of the application.

 Market NY grants require you to spend 30% of the grant with an M/WBE.
 That doesn’t limit your spend to 30% – many grantees consider the 30% as a minimum.
 If you find an experienced, qualified M/WBE that can provide the services needed to execute your program, why not place your entire budget with that firm?

 In some cases, grants are funding a turn-key program or a specific media buy.
 These programs are still required to spend 30% with a M/WBE.
 Look for ways that an M/WBE agency or consultant can add value to the turn-key program.
-Perhaps you can bolt on a related project executed through an M/WBE firm that will enhance the media program that you are planning to buy.
-For example, an investment in a social influencer program (check out what Beautiful Destinations did for the Catskills) can be enhanced by expanding to a broader content program.
+Perhaps a related project executed through an M/WBE firm will enhance the media program that you are planning to buy.
+For example, an investment in a social influencer program can be enhanced by expanding to a broader content program.
+(Check out what Beautiful Destinations did for the Catskills.)
 Consider adding photo or video assets that a NYS M/WBE can implement for your program.